Nightwish: 2009–2012: Imaginaerum and Olzon's dismissal

-On January 11, 2012, Nightwish announced on its website that the second single, "The Crow, the Owl and the Dove", would be released on February 29.
-Roadrunner Records announced that Nightwish would be releasing a 10-inch LP titled Trials of Imaginaerum in conjunction with Record Store Day (April 21, 2012).
+On 11 January 2012, Nightwish announced on its website that the second single, "The Crow, the Owl and the Dove", would be released on 29 February.
+Roadrunner Records announced that Nightwish would be releasing a 10-inch LP titled Trials of Imaginaerum in conjunction with Record Store Day (21 April 2012).
 The 10-inch LP is a two-sided picture disk that contains four early demos of "Storytime", "The Crow, The Owl and The Dove", "I Want My Tears Back" and "Slow, Love, Slow".

-On October 1, 2012, Nightwish announced via its Facebook page that they were parting ways with Olzon.
+On 1 October 2012, Nightwish announced via its Facebook page that they were parting ways with Olzon.
 According to the press statement, "it has become increasingly obvious that the direction and the needs of the band were in conflict, and this has led to a division from which we cannot recover".
 This announcement came days after Olzon fell ill at a show in Denver, Colorado, and was unable to perform.
 Nightwish used replacement singers from the opening band, Kamelot, and Olzon later expressed her disappointment, saying "I was never asked if it was okay that they used Elize and Alissa in the show [Friday] night [...]
 I don't think it's a good decision they made and I'm sorry for those of you who came to see the whole band but got something else.
 But I was very ill and this decision wasn't mine."
 According to the statement, Dutch singer Floor Jansen (ex-After Forever, ReVamp) would sing for the remainder of the Imaginaerum World Tour.

-On January 11, 2013, Olzon announced on her official blog that she was pregnant with her third child, due in spring 2013, which she claimed was a contributing factor to her being dismissed.
+On 11 January 2013, Olzon announced on her official blog that she was pregnant with her third child, due in spring 2013, which she claimed was a contributing factor to her being dismissed.
 The band then released a statement on its website counterclaiming that the reason Olzon gave for her dismissal and other statements she made were untrue and that Olzon herself had agreed to help find a replacement while she was on maternity leave.
-Later on, Olzon gave several interviews in which she said she never agreed with a replacement, even when she was pregnant, and proposed to the band to postpone the tour, which culminated in her firing.
+Later, Olzon gave several interviews in which she said she never agreed with a replacement, even when she was pregnant, and proposed to the band to postpone the tour, which culminated in her firing.
 She also added that she was against Jansen joining the band in her period of maternity, mainly because of the difference in their vocal styles.

 In a 2015 interview, Holopainen said the band "emerged stronger" from the line-up changes it went through.